Acceptability of Undergraduate Transfer Credit

 - Grades from other institutions are not included in the calculation of the University of Arizona grade-point average.

-- Remedial, vocational, technical, highly specialized and personal development courses are not accepted for credit.
+- The University of Arizona considers the credit recommendations from the American Council on Education (ACE).
+Remedial, vocational, and personal development courses are not accepted for credit.

-- Physical education (PE) activity courses are accepted for credit; however, no more than three (3) PE activity credits will apply as general electives toward the student's degree.
+- Physical education (PE) activity courses and Success Courses are accepted for credit; however, no more than three (3) PE activity credits and three (3) Success Course credits will apply as general electives toward the student's degree.

 - Proficiency or competency credit-by-exam earned at another college or university is non-transferable.

-- All transfer courses from Arizona public community colleges will be reviewed individually by the Director of Transfer Curriculum & Articulation and by the appropriate University departments to determine which courses are acceptable for University credit.
+- Courses from Arizona public community colleges are evaluated by the Director of Transfer Curriculum & Articulation and by the appropriate University faculty to determine which courses are acceptable for transfer.

-- Transferability of courses of independent study, internship, or practicum will be determined by the appropriate department or college at The University of Arizona and may be restricted both in number of units and in degree applicability.
+- Transferability of courses of independent study, internship, or practicum are subject to approval by the appropriate faculty at The University of Arizona and may be restricted both in number of units and in degree applicability.
 Students who have taken community college courses in these categories may petition for an exception.

 Related Guidelines and Links